arielsalminen/responsive-nav.js/README.md

 # Changelog

+`1.0.30` (2013-03-02) - Better performance.
+New [fixed navigation example](https://github.com/adtile/fixed-nav) provided by [Adtile](https://twitter.com/adtilehq).
+This release fixes an issue where multiple navigations on the same page got the same calculated height.
+Toggle now has an "active" class when the nav is open.
+Two new options are added: "closeOnNavClick" and "navActiveClass".
+Two new methods are also added: "open" and "close" (thanks to [@munkius](https://github.com/munkius) for the heads up on this!).
+This release adds also better "hamburger" icon for advanced demos which you can now style via css (size, color, shadow & etc).
+Includes also other bug fixes targeting older Android devices.

 `1.0.25` (2013-12-13) - Fixes ghost click issues on Android + a problem where calculated max-height might get overridden under certain circumstances.